Quad-Plex/quads-modest-toolbox/README.md

   ~~- can be used to create homing cars that launch towards a player with rocket boost~~   Well that was a bust...
 - ~~improve globalscanner~~
   - ~~Add ability to show globals in nearby menu as vehicle hashes~~
-  - ~~Adapted String-Entering Submenu for use with entering large numbers~~
+  - ~~Adapted String-Entering Submenu for use with entering large numbers~~0
   - ~~A-Z String-entering submenu for globalscanner~~
   - ~~Search through script locals or globals~~
   - ~~Search for floats and ints~~